ItaloHugoMDS/Encryption_and_Decryption_with_Python/README.md

 > `python3 Generate_Keys.py [Name_of_Private_PEM] [Name_of_Public_PEM] [Private_Key_Password]`

-Otherwise, you can use the [`Generate_Keys`][file2] file, which can be stored in to the `/bin` directory and script can be run anywhere within the terminal, and use the following command:
+Otherwise, you can use the [`Generate_Keys`][file2] file, which can be stored in to the `/bin` directory and the script can be run anywhere within the terminal, and use the following command:

 > `./Generate_Keys [Name_of_Private_PEM] [Name_of_Public_PEM] [Private_Key_Password]`